 Pumpkin hunt.
 There are regular tours throughout the day, plus Halloween themed activities including an underground pumpkin hunt, woodland bat challenge, guess the weight of the pumpkin and make your own bat friend to take home with you.
 No need to book – just turn up!
 Visit their website to find out more!

 Venture a little further afield and Woodlands Park have a host of family fun Halloween themed activities planned, suitable for all ages, while back in Torquay, Cockington Court will be hosting a Halloween Festival with arts and crafts and activities for the whole family to enjoy.

 If you’re looking to take a short break over the October Half Term, then head over to our Autumn breaks pages and take a look.
-There are Kids Under 10 Free offers and 2 night breaks from only £144pp.
+There are Kids Under 10 Free offers even over half term!